Blueberry Zucchini Muffins

 Instructions

-• Preheat the oven to 400°F and line a muffin tin with 12 muffin liners
+• Preheat oven to 400°F. Line a muffin tin with 18 liners.

-• In a large bowl, whisk the oil, Greek yogurt, applesauce, vanilla, eggs, milk, and sugar until well combined.
+• In a large bowl, whisk together the oil, Greek yogurt, applesauce, vanilla, eggs, milk, and sugar until well combined.

-• Add the flour, salt, baking powder, baking soda, cinnamon, and allspice to the wet ingredients.
-Fold in until just combined.
+• Add the flour, salt, baking powder, baking soda, cinnamon, and allspice.
+Fold until just combined — do not overmix.

 Notes